nndnnv/CatchIt/README.md

 *For a working implementation of CatchIt project see the `app/` folder.*
 <br><br>

-## Todos (future features)

-  - Add CatchIt web dashboard (to view exceptions and generating API tokens)
-  - Add Activity lifecycle logs as well so we can track users UI trail before exception was thrown
-  - Let developer add custom attributes on runtime to identify end-user (by using third_party_id or email address)
-  - Adding "handshake" API call every app launch (or just on first exceptions sync)
-  - In this "handshake" we'll send  App&Device info as for now the data being sent on every exceptions sync
-  - Create "Interruptible" Executor and "Worker" so I can shut down it safely on uncaught exception scenario
-  - Protecting internal library classes from container app access (this is a common issue in SDK development) as we don't want any unintended usage of library
-  - Provide my own custom Executor for Retrofit (Networking) as I want full control on network tasks pooling
-  - Adding Proguard/R8 support
-  - Adding more tests
-  <br><br>

  ### Notes

  - You'll see Builder pattern for constructing new objects, this pattern let us test objects dependenceis on ease and is well used by Google in Android API